denis1stomin/multithreaded-file-archiver/README.md

 # Multithreaded file archiver
-Simple multithreaded file archiver implemented using dotnet framework.
+Simple multithreaded file archiver implemented using dotnet core framework.
+Most commands below are for Linux system but it is just because I have Ubuntu on my home machine.
+The commands can be easily tuned or even used as-is on Windows.

-## Main things to understand or reproduce this code
+## Main things to understand and reproduce this code
 To run the app
 `cd GzipArchiver`
 `dotnet run`

+To publish single executable file on Linux
+`dotnet publish -c release --self-contained --runtime linux-x64`
+or on Windows
+`dotnet publish -c release --self-contained --runtime win-x64`

-To run tests
+To run unit tests
 `cd GzipArchiver.Test`
 `dotnet test`

+To run E2E tests
+`sh e2e-test-suite.sh`

 To create project structure run
 `dotnet new console --name GzipArchiver`